 Les Lignes directrices sont des recommandations adressées aux pouvoirs publics concernant les moyens de s’assurer que les entreprises publiques exercent leurs activités de manière efficace, transparente et responsable.

 This page provides links to OECD country reviews of the corporate governance of state-owned enterprises.

-This report evaluates the corporate governance framework for the Colombian state-owned enterprise sector relative to the OECD Guidelines on Corporate Governance of State-Owned Enterprises.
-The report was prepared at the request of the Republic of Colombia.
-It is based on a review involving all OECD countries.
+This report evaluates the corporate governance framework for the Lithuanian state-owned enterprise sector relative to the OECD Guidelines on Corporate Governance of State-Owned Enterprises.
+The report was prepared at the request of the Republic of Lithuania, reviewed by the OECD Working Party on State Ownership and Privatisation Practices and is based on discussions involving all OECD countries.